-From the creative concepts for the entire ceremony format - sourcing and scheduling of hosts and performers, and overseeing the entire running order - through to delivering the stage, sound, light, full production and special effects, Liz Hobbs Group team rolled their sleeves up and threw their heart and souls into the event’s planning - working closely with the Special Olympics GB committee, all safety advisory groups, traffic management, Sheffield City Council and the hosts Sheffield United F.C.
+From the creative concepts for the entire ceremony format - sourcing and scheduling of hosts and performers from all over the UK, and overseeing the entire running order - through to delivering the stage, sound, light, full production and special effects, Liz Hobbs Group team rolled their sleeves up and threw their heart and souls into the event’s planning - working closely with the Special Olympics GB committee, all safety advisory groups, traffic management, Sheffield City Council and the hosts Sheffield United F.C.

 The result was a truly special night.
 Despite atrocious weather conditions that could easily have hampered spirits and brought the event to a standstill, the LHG team were driven to making this an amazing occasion for the many athletes involved, keeping momentum going throughout the stadium; the schedule perfectly timed; each performer looked after and happy – albeit rather wet – and making sure that during the Athletes Parade, each delegation received plenty of time in the limelight as they made their way around the stadium eventually to their designated seats.